 In Microsoft Azure, there are two types of storage accounts, five types of storage, four levels of redundancy, and three tiers for storing your files.

 In this article, we will overview each storage type, that exists on the Microsoft Azure platform and discuss possible options for usage for the given storage type.
-Our main goal for the article is to create clear view for the over-complicated at first sight, Microsoft Azure Storage.
+Our main goal for the article is to create the clear view for the over-complicated at first sight, Microsoft Azure Storage.

 The basis of Microsoft Azure Storage is, of course, the storage type you need to choose.
 The type is defining how you store what and which options and features you can use.
 There are five storage types in Microsoft Azure and they can be divided into two groups by their design.

-One group is designed with file storage, scalability and communication in mind and is accessible via REST API.
+One group is designed with file storage, scalability, and communication in mind and is accessible via REST API.
 The other - to enhance the features of Microsoft Azure Virtual Machine environment and to be accessed from VMs exclusively.

 However, things are not so simple.